puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

   'data-before' represents removed data.
 - operation: Operation type of the data change event.
 - node-id: Node identifier of the data change event.
+- topology-id: Topology where the node exists.
+Can be either 'uniconfig' or 'unistore'.

 ## Connection notifications